lorrainea/CNEFinder/README.md

     -d, --query-end		<int>		End CNE search at this position of query sequence.

  Optional:
-  -p, --repet-regions		<int>		Choose 1 to filter repetitive regions of genomes or 0 otherwise.
+  -p, --repeat-regions		<int>		Choose 1 to filter repetitive regions of genomes or 0 otherwise.
 Default:1.
   -v, --rev-complement		<int>		Choose 1 to compute CNEs for reverse complement or 0 otherwise.
 Default:0.
   -x, --remove-overlaps		<int>		Choose 1 to remove overlapping CNEs or 0 otherwise.
 Default:1.